 “Baker, Manning, sit down.
 I have something to say and when I’m finished, there will be no room for discussion.
 Are we clear on this?”

 Both nodded, knowing when Captain Todd made up his mind on something, it was set in stone.
 His voice sounded gravelly than before; but when you have a bullet pierce your lung, you would sound different as well.

-“I just checked our police emer4gency funds, and I’m happy to say we’ve spent almost two-thousand less, since this time last year, and that’s a good thing.
+“I just checked our police emergency funds, and I’m happy to say we’ve spent almost two thousand less, since this time last year, and that’s a good thing.